 Student's Committee and Degree Program.
 After admission to graduate study, the student will consult the head of his major or administrative department concerning appointment of his advisory committee.
-This committee will consist of not less than five members of the Graduate Faculty representative of the student's several fields of study and research; two of the members must be from disciplines outside the major field.
+This committee will consist of not fewer than five members of the Graduate Faculty representative of the student's several fields of study and research; two of the members must be from disciplines outside the major field.
+The chairman of the advisory committee must be a Full Member of the Graduate Faculty.
+An Associate Member of the Graduate Faculty may serve with a Full Member as a co-chairman of an advisory committee if it is held desirable by the student's administrative department for him to do so.

 The committee will evaluate the student's previous training and degree objectives.
 They will then outline a degree program and research problem which, with the dissertation, will constitute the basic requirements for the degree.
+The degree program must be submitted prior to the third semester's registration.
 The degree program will be submitted on standard forms for the approval of the Dean of the Graduate College, who will, at the time of approval, appoint a representative of the Graduate Council to the student's committee.
 The field of study may be chiefly in one department or may be in a combination of departments.
 The chairman of the committee will normally have immediate supervision of the student's research and dissertation.
-The degree program should be submitted before the second registration after a student enters into graduate study.
+Transfer of Credit.
+Courses for which transfer credits are sought must have been completed with a grade of B or better, and must be approved by the student's advisory committee and the Dean of the Graduate College.

 Languages.
 All students are required to possess a competent command of English.
-In addition, candidates for the Ph.D. at Texas A&M University must demonstrate a reading knowledge of two foreign languages, selected from German, Russian, and French or Spanish, subject to the approval of the student's committee, except that another language may be substituted for one of these upon the recommendation of the student's committee and approval of the Dean of the Graduate College, provided it is shown that there is a substantial body of knowledge in the student's field in the substitute language.
+In addition, candidates for the PhD. at Texas A&M University may demonstrate a reading knowledge of two foreign languages, selected from German, Russian, and French or Spanish, subject to the approval of the student's committee, except that another language may be substituted for one of these upon the recommendation of the student's committee and approval of the Dean of the Graduate College, provided it is shown there is a substantial body of knowledge in the student's field in the substitute language.